jgermita/jekyll-now/_posts/2019-2-2-Sparklecon-Smash-Event-Report.md

 I'm excited for the event in May.
 Not quite sure what specific upgrades I'll be making at the moment, but after the damage sustained by both robots, they won't be minor.

+I may edit this post at some point this week to do a full post-mortem on both bots.